Being obsessed with food and body weight can develop eating disorders

 Sundgot-Borgen defines anorexia athletica in terms of absolute criteria (which must be present) and relative criteria (may be present).
 These are:

-Researchers from Arizona State University have claimed that these criteria are somewhat ill defined and indiscriminate (Beals and Manore, Int J Sport Nut, Vol 4, pp175-195).
-They suggest that more research is needed to further delineate and define the unique characteristics of those with sub clinical eating disorders such as anorexia athletica.
-They make their own suggested list of absolute and relative diagnostic criteria, with the caveat that the number of criteria needing to be met remains to be determined.
+Researchers from Arizona State University have claimed that these criteria are somewhat ill-defined and indiscriminate (Beals and Manore, Int J Sport Nut, Vol 4, pp175-195).
+They suggest that more research is needed to delineate further and define the unique characteristics of those with subclinical eating disorders such as anorexia athletica.
+They make their recommended list of absolute and relative diagnostic criteria, with the caveat that the number of measures needing to be met remains to be determined.
 Their list is summarised as follows:

-There has been considerable speculation about why athletes are at such increased risk for eating disorders (clinical and sub-clinical).
-It is hard to pin down which comes first.
-Is it a predisposing personality or life circumstances which lead both to athletic participation and an eating disorder, or does participation in certain sports cause the onset of the eating disorder?
+There has been considerable speculation about why athletes are at such an increased risk for eating disorders (clinical and sub-clinical).
+It is hard to pin down, which comes first.
+Is it a predisposing personality or life circumstances that lead both to athletic participation and an eating disorder, or does participation in certain sports cause the onset of the eating disorder?
 It seems likely that there will be some interaction.

 The Eating Disorder Inventory was used to classify individuals at risk for eating disorders (Manual of Eating Disorder Inventory, Odessa, EL: Psychological Assessments Resources, Inc, 1984).
-117 (22.4%) athletes were thereby defined as at risk, and 103 of these agreed to being given a clinical interview to diagnose eating disorders.
-A comparison group was also interviewed, consisting of 30 athletes chosen at random from a pool not at risk (i.e. they were found to have low scores on the initial Eating Disorders screening questionnaire).
-These control subjects were matched to the at risk subjects for age, community of residence, and sport.
+117 (22.4%) athletes were thereby defined as at risk, and 103 of these agreed to be given a clinical interview to diagnose eating disorders.
+A comparison group was also interviewed, consisting of 30 athletes chosen at random from a pool, not at risk (i.e. they were found to have low scores on the initial Eating Disorders screening questionnaire).
+These control subjects were matched to the at-risk subjects for age, the community of residence, and sport.

 The results showed that athletes competing in the aesthetic and endurance sports were leaner and had a significantly higher training volume than athletes competing in the other sports.
-The prevalence of eating disorders was significantly higher among athletes in aesthetic and weight dependent sports than in the other sport groups.
+The prevalence of eating disorders was considerably higher among athletes in aesthetic and weight dependent sports than in the other sports groups.

 Risk factors for eating disorders in athletes

-The results of the Norwegian study also suggested that the risk for eating disorders is increased if dieting is unsupervised.
-Athletes with eating disorders may not seek supervision for fear their disorder will be discovered.
-In addition, many athletes have little knowledge about proper weight loss methods and receive their information in haphazard ways, from friends, magazine crash diets, and so on.
-Such diets are unlikely to account for the high energy requirements resulting from training, or the fact that maturing females have special nutritional requirements.
+The results of the Norwegian study also suggested that the risk of eating disorders is increased if dieting is unsupervised.
+Athletes with eating disorders may not seek supervision for fear their condition will be discovered.
+Also, many athletes have little knowledge about proper weight loss methods and receive their information in haphazard ways, from friends, magazine crash diets, and so on.
+Such diets are unlikely to account for the high energy requirements resulting from training, or the fact that maturing females have unique nutritional needs.
 Unsuitable crash diets may appeal to athletes if they feel that rapid weight loss is necessary to make the team or to remain competitive.
-Finally, the restrictive diets and fluctuations in body weight that accompany these efforts may also increase risk for eating disorders.
+Finally, the restrictive diets and fluctuations in body weight that accompany these efforts may also increase the risk of eating disorders.

-Early start of sport specific training was also associated with disordered eating.
+The early start of sport-specific training was also associated with disordered eating.
 A higher percentage of athletic controls than of eating disorder athletes participated in other sports before choosing their preferred sport.
 An individual's natural body type usually steers the athlete to specific sports, and body type dictates in part whether the athlete will be successful.
-Beginning training for a specific sport before the body matures might have hindered these athletes from choosing a suitable sport for their adult body type.
+Beginning training for one particular sport before the body might have hindered these athletes from choosing a suitable sport for their adult body type.
 This could provoke a conflict in which the athlete struggles to prevent or counter the natural physical changes precipitated by growth and maturity.